The Best Date Squares (Kirstie’s Mom’s Famous Recipe)

 If you’re searching for the best date squares recipe, you just found it.

 This recipe is for TWO 9×9 inch square baking pans.
 Because as Donna says, if you’re going to make them, make them.
-They freeze really well.
+Just like our Banana Bread recipe, the date squares freeze really well.

 - Author: Culinary Studio